wubw/BinweiBlog/2018/the_personal_mba.rst

 |                             | continue selling?                                        |
 +-----------------------------+----------------------------------------------------------+

-The cardinal marketing sin is being boring.

 Marketing is the art and science of finding 'prospects' - people who are actively interested in what you have to offer.
-The best business in the world find ways to attract attention of qualified prospects quickly and inexpensively.

 Rule #1 of marketing is that your potential customer's available attention is limited: